bitburner-official/bitburner-src/markdown/bitburner.singularity.getfactioninviterequirements.md

 [PlayerRequirement](./bitburner.playerrequirement.md)<!-- -->\[\]

-Array of RequirementInfo objects which must all be fulfilled to receive an invitation.
+Array of PlayerRequirement objects which must all be fulfilled to receive an invitation.

 ## Remarks